pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"nonlocal-and-global"+OR+"E0115")

 ### [E0116](#E0116) (continue-in-finally)<a name="E0116"></a>
-'continue' not supported inside 'finally' clause Emitted when the `continue` keyword is found inside a finally clause, which is a SyntaxError.
+'continue' not supported inside 'finally' clause.

+Emitted when the `continue` keyword is found inside a finally clause, which is a SyntaxError.

 **:x: Incorrect code**